 Distribution of Child Pornography

-It is a felony to distribute, sell, or possess with the intent to distribute any obscene matter that involves a person under the age of 18.
+It is a felony to distribute, sell, or possess with the intent to distribute any obscene matter that involves a person under the age of 18 (Child Pornography).
 This matter can be in the form of information, data or an image and can include any film, filmstrip, picture, photographic negative, slide, photocopy, videotape, laser disc, computer hardware, computer software, floppy disc, data storage media, cd-rom, or computer generated equipment or any other computer generated image.
 This list is not exhaustive.

 The material doesn’t have to show a minor engaging in sexual conduct.
 It can also show a minor simulating sexual conduct in order to qualify under this penal code.